• display as grid Grid

 What is a Wide angle / Fisheye Lens?

-• A Wide angle is any lens with allows you to distort the image to fit more in.
+• A Wide angle is any camera lens with allows you to distort the image to fit more in.
 These are great when you cant step back to fit more in and are used for Landscapes, large group shots (Think Weddings & School photos) and Architecture.
 Anything wider than 28mm is considered wide, but the lower the mm the wider the lens.
 Popular Wide angles will start from 16mm, or in some cases even wider.
 Though at this point they are often referred to as Fisheye.
 See all the wide angle lenses we stock here and filter by brand.

 • A Fisheye lens is an extremely wide angle lens which will distort the image, often into a circular image.
 See all the fisheye lenses we stock here and filter by brand.